 Unlike the Rumack nomogram of acetaminophen, the Done nomogram associated with aspirin ingestion is typically not used to determine toxicity and treatment.
 Patients with an acute overdose of aspirin are usually quite ill-appearing, have tachypnea secondary to the degree of acidosis, vomiting, confused, and sometimes febrile.
 The toxic effects are complex and involve an uncoupling of oxidative phosphorylation.
 This causes a profound high anion gap metabolic acidosis.
 The general approach to aspirin overdose is the management of the airway, gastric decontamination, the administration of sodium bicarbonate, and hemodialysis.

 Tricyclic Antidepressants (TCA)

-Tricyclic antidepressants have historically been some of the most dangerous agents ingested in an overdose situation.
+TCAs have historically been some of the most dangerous agents ingested in an overdose situation.
 In addition to their anticholinergic properties, TCAs cause a direct alpha-adrenergic blockade, inhibition of norepinephrine and serotonin reuptake, and blockade of fast sodium channels in myocardial cells.
-This can lead to tachycardia, prolongation of the QRS complex, dysrhythmias, and cardiovascular collapse.
+This can lead to tachycardia, prolongation of the QRS complex, dysrhythmias (including Torsades de Pointe), and cardiovascular collapse.
 They also cause protracted seizures.

-His EKG shows Sinus Tachycardia with normal intervals.
+Her EKG shows Sinus Tachycardia with normal intervals.

-His labs return with an ABG as follows:
+Her labs return with an ABG as follows:

 pH = 7.1, pCO2 = 25, pAO2 = 400.

-His electrolyte panel and tox screen show
+Her electrolyte panel and tox screen show:

 - Na = 138, K = 5.8, Cl = 100, HCO3 = 9